 The threads at Attaby are sleek, sophisticated, classy and, not to mention, perfect for Singapore’s climate.
 Founded by Claire Chahil, who’s also the brains behind multi-label boutique TheAC Boutique, you’ll find sizes from XS to UK18 here.

-Attaby, TheAC, 420 Joo Chiat Road, Singapore 427641
+Attaby, TheAC, 420 Joo Chiat Road, Singapore 427641; also available online

-4. Benjamin Barker
+5. Benjamin Barker

-Benjamin Barker, multiple locations including Funan and JEM; also available online
+Benjamin Barker, multiple locations including Funan and Jem; also available online

-5. Beyond the Vines
+6. Beyond the Vines

 This contemporary womenswear label is blowing up all our feeds, and for good reason.
-The designs are best described as pared down essentials in soft hues and with flattering contours.
+The designs are best described as pared down essentials in soft hues and flattering contours.
 Prices are also pocket-friendly for quality basics – tops are typically priced up to $59, while bottoms average at $69.